cau-oss-team3/narae/README.md

 - Docker
 - Python 3.11

-Additionally, a MySQL database is required for Narae.
+Additionally, a Postgres database is required for Narae.

 To quickly start development, use the following commands to launch the required services: